 All those years feeling like you’ve got things under control have led to this moment.

 And now … you’re trembling with fear.
+Will you be able to translate your experience offline to online business success?

-You have decided to build a business online.
+After running an offline business, you have decided to build a business online.

 You look around and realize that the rules are different online.